Social Work

 FAQs

-The 11-month Bachelor of Arts in Psychology with Social Work is the ideal undergraduate pathway for pursuing a graduate degree and career in Social Work.
+The 11-month Bachelor of Arts in Psychology - Social Work Track is the ideal undergraduate pathway for pursuing a graduate degree and career in Social Work.
 By incorporating 36-39 seminary credits, this degree can be completed in just one year and the student will be well prepared to apply for a graduate program in social work.

 Through the disciplines of psychology and social work, the student gains a deep understanding of individuals and society and develops proficiency in employing research methods and applying evidence.
 This degree also incorporates multiple undergraduate social work courses as well as one graduate-level social work course which can be applied toward Sara Schenirer’s Master of Social Work.
 By beginning their Social Work journey at the undergraduate level, students enjoy access to outstanding professors in the field as well as significant savings of time and expense.